seyramgabriel/CloudSec-Terraform-Project/README.md

 * One (1) ECS Rask Definition that will be run by an ecs service.
 * One (1) ECS Service, which specifies the vpc, subnets, security group for ECS, Load Balancer and Target Group to run the container specified in the Task Definition.
 The Target Group is of type "ip", hence the ECS Service dynamically registers the private ip of the container on the Target Group anytime you run the terraform configuration.

+RDS doesn't assign a public IP address to the cluster.
+Only Amazon EC2 instances and other resources inside the VPC can connect to your cluster.

 ## How to run the configuration files